 Tesla didn't start as an autonomous car manufacturer.
 Instead, they launched their first product, Roadster, as an electric vehicle run by software, like smartphones.
 To use neural networks, you can start small and gradually leverage the neural networks in your business.

-There are three stages of business growth, namely “Early-stage,” “Mature,” and “Growth.”
-When you’re in the Launch stage, you should build the IT infrastructure and utilize algorithms to perform repetitive tasks.
+There are three stages of business growth, namely "Early-stage," "Mature," and "Growth."
+When you're in the Launch stage, you should build the IT infrastructure and utilize algorithms to perform repetitive tasks.
 For example, you can use neural networks to learn how to translate languages, recognize images, and categorize transactions.
-As you are starting, do make use of Google open API tools such as Google Translate.
+As you start, use Google open API tools such as Google Translate.
 Keep in mind that you need to start somewhere with Artificial Intelligence.

 Then, your business grows to the Mature stage.
 Here, you enhance your products and services to cater to customer needs.
 Netflix uses personalized recommendations, just like Amazon does.
 IBM published a white paper on their AI technology that helps doctors identify breast cancers.
-With neural networks, you will be able to train the machines to learn.
+With neural networks, you can train the machines to learn.
 But you will also need a lot of data.
-The Mature stage suits this requirement because by then, you already have plenty of customers and their behavioral data.
+The Mature stage suits this requirement because you already have plenty of customers and their behavioral data by then.

 Finally, Growth is where you expand your business to other sectors.
 You may want to focus on a specific customer segment and tailor solutions that match their lifestyles.
 For example, if you target Gen Z, you might want to consider Tiktok social media to reach them.
-At this stage, you can experiment on many different neural networks.
-Google started from image recognition of cats, and now, it has an app called Voice Search that translates speech to text for searches.
-Tesla began to, from electric vehicles to now, real-time image recognition with 360-degree cameras and forward-facing radars.
+At this stage, you can experiment with many different neural networks.
+Google started with image recognition of cats, and now, it has an app called Voice Search that translates speech to text for searches.
+From electric vehicles to now, Tesla began to have real-time image recognition with 360-degree cameras and forward-facing radars.

-Remember that if you don’t grow, others would take the chance and therefore, you will lose in the competition.
-Nokia and Blackberry are classic examples of how ignorance played in decision making.
-You don’t want your business to stop growing.
+Remember that if you don't grow, others will take the chance, and you will lose in the competition.
+Nokia and Blackberry are classic examples of how ignorance plays in decision-making.
+You don't want your business to stop growing.
 Therefore, you have to start implementing AI technology little by little.

 UX Design and neural networks

 There is a possibility that neural networks can uncover the qualitative part of consumer behavior.
-The current tools available online usually predict behavior based on quantitative data: we can predict the likelihood of a website visitor to become a potential sales lead using the historical or industry benchmark data.
+The current online tools usually predict behavior based on quantitative data: we can predict the likelihood of a website visitor becoming a potential sales lead using historical or industry benchmark data.
 Another example would be Google Keyword Planner, where we can have a rough guess on how our blog post will thrive based on the volume of monthly searches and competition regarding the keywords.

-Neural networks, on the other hand, may predict beyond the numbers given.
-For example, it can predict the likelihood of a user to support a social campaign based on their behavior.
+On the other hand, neural networks may predict beyond the numbers given.
+For example, it can predict the likelihood of a user supporting a social campaign based on their behavior.
 If a person recently buys a gun, he or she might be a Republican, and thus, the user has preferences in supporting social causes.
-We can use neural networks to offer products and services related to the customer, even when they haven’t yet realized the need.
+We can use neural networks to offer products and services related to the customer, even when they haven't yet realized the need.